Olkanaut/middle.messenger.praktikum.yandex/README.md

 Project runs locally on port 3000

 ## Test prototype
-Test on netlify (after deployment): `https://glowing-pasca-33f2ca.netlify.app/`
+Try a prototype deployed on netlify: `https://glowing-pasca-33f2ca.netlify.app/`

 Navigate views using `Sign in / Sign up / Save`, `pencil buttons` or a temporarily visible navigation panel on the right